 APPC wholly-owned subsidiary, Bataan Aggregates Corp.
 (BAC), commenced commercial operations in January 2018.
 On October 2019, BAC sold its quarry equipment to Concrete Stone Corp. and paid over the proceeds of the sale to APPC in settlement of BAC's debt.
-SEC Form 17-A

-December 31, 2020

-BAC registered a net loss of P3.3 million in 2020, compared to a net loss of 2.9 million for the year 2019.
+BAC registered a net loss of P3.5 million in 2021, compared to a net loss of P3.3 million for the year 2020.

-For year 2020 The Philodrill Corporation (OV) (34.87% owned) registered a consolidated net loss of 251.9 million, compared to a net loss of P63.2 million in 2019.
+For year 2021 The Philodrill Corporation (OV) (34.87% owned) registered a consolidated net income of P36.3 million, compared to a net loss of P251.9 million in 2020.

-The Galoc wells continue to produce at an aggregate output of about 1,890 bopd and total production has reached about 690,946 barrels as of the end of December 2020.
+The Galoc wells continue to produce at an aggregate output of about 1,727 bopd and total production has reached about 23,418,657 barrels as of the end of December 2021.

-United Paragon Mining Corporation (UPM) (25.69% owned) UPMC posted a net loss of P57.9 million in 2020, compared to a net loss of 46.9 million in 2019.
+United Paragon Mining Corporation (UPM) (25.69% owned) UPMC posted a net loss of P90.9 million in 2021, compared to a net loss of P57.9 million in 2020.
 UPM has received a new exploration permit last August 24, 2018.
 On June 22, 2020, the Company submitted a request letter to Mines and Geosciences Bureau (MGB) Regional Office No. 5 for an extension of one year to implement the revised exploration work program that will expire on August 20, 2020 due to force majeure (pandemic COVID 19).
 MGB approved the extension until February 19, 2021.
 In October 2020, completed the exploration work program by drilling 3 holes, totaling 604.9 meters.
 In February 4, 2021, the Company filed a Declaration of Mining Project Feasibility (DMPF).
 With the recent lifting of the moratorium on mining agreements under EO 130, the Company is expected to exert all efforts to obtain the conversion of its exploration permit to Declaration of Mining Project Feasibility (DMPF) and eventually into a mineral production sharing agreement so as to begin operations as soon as possible.